ENQUIRE NOW

 She is enjoying it very much indeed!
 We mostly speak to her in Chinese at home but it’s clear that she loves to learn new English words.
 Whenever I am practising English with her older brother William, she is always curious and wants to join in.
 “What are you talking about?” she will always ask me!
 It’s so lovely to see her acting in this intellectually curious way, as she always wants to learn more.
 I give much of the credit for her attitude to her teachers; they do everything they can to foster creativity and curiosity in all their pupils and it clearly shows.

 I think that would be its ability to make children excited about learning.
 All children are naturally very curious and eager to explore the world, but their teachers need to constantly encourage this attitude and feed their appetite for learning.
-Huili teachers don’t just give pupils knowledge, they give them the tools to go out and ask questions and solve problems on their own; this is such an important ability and it needs to be reinforced as early on as possible.
+Hiba teachers don’t just give pupils knowledge, they give them the tools to go out and ask questions and solve problems on their own; this is such an important ability and it needs to be reinforced as early on as possible.
 Children grow up, and when they do, they need to be able to actively figure out how the world works because not all of the answers will be directly given to them.
 I think that learning is a life-long activity, so children need to have the right foundation of abilities to learn well from the beginning.
-Huili clearly believes this too, and its teachers do a fantastic job of supporting this kind of growth in their pupils.
+Hiba clearly believes this too, and its teachers do a fantastic job of supporting this kind of growth in their pupils.